nietras/nietras.github.io/_posts/2026-06-28-steam-machine-vs-plasma-pc.md

-but there I also took the long term view with high quality base components, here I'll focus more on getting better value, but I'll note that Core Developer PCs spec'ed in that blog post hit exactly the price point of around ~10000 DKK that I look at here too.
+but there I also took the long term view with high quality base components, here I'll focus more on getting better value, but I'll note that Core Developer PCs spec'ed in that blog post hit exactly the price point of around ~10000 DKK that I look at here too, almost 6 years ago.

 ## Steam Machine Specifications